 The Remuneration Policy applies to the Company’s senior management, including its Executive Team and Board of Directors.

 The remuneration of Marel’s Executive Team is proposed by the Remuneration Committee and subsequently approved by the Board of Directors.
 It is evaluated annually against performance and a benchmark of international companies, which in size and complexity are similar to Marel.
 Benchmark information is obtained from internationally recognized compensation service consultancies.

 - A fixed base salary, set at a level aimed at attracting and retaining executives with professional and personal competences required to drive the Company’s performance.

-- Short-term incentives, based on the achievement of a number of individual, pre-defined financial and strategic business targets approved by the Board of Directors.
-Short-term incentives cannot exceed 40% of the fixed base salary, and are partly related to financial targets and partly to non-financial, strategic business targets.
-Short-term incentive payments are subject to recovery, provided that they have clearly been based on data, which proved to be manifestly misstated, false or misleading.
+- Short-term incentives, based on the achievement of a number of pre-defined financial and non-financial strategic business targets approved by the Board of Directors.
+Short-term incentives for the CEO amount to 50% of annual base salary at target and can reach a maximum of 70%.
+Short-term incentives for other members of the Executive Team can amount to up to 45% of the annual fixed base salary at target and reach a maximum of 60%.
+Short-term incentive payments are subject to recovery, provided that they have been based on data, which proved to be manifestly misstated, false or misleading.

 - Pension contributions, made in accordance with applicable laws and employment agreements.

 - Severance payments in accordance with termination clauses in employment agreements.
 Severance payments shall comply with local legal framework.

 Members of the Board of Directors shall receive a fixed, monthly payment in accordance with the decision of the Annual General Meeting of the Company.
 The Board shall submit a proposal on the fee for the upcoming operating year, taking into account the extent of responsibilities and time commitment, the results of the Company and benchmark data on fees paid by European peer companies, which in size and complexity are similar to Marel.

 Board members are not offered stock options or participation in incentive schemes.